code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/linux-file-system-tree.md

    + AFS (Andrew File System from Carnegie Mellon)
 * `/mnt` was the original mount point for media, which are now mounted under `/media` or `/run/media`.
 * `/mnt` is temporary, and thus, should not be used by installation programs.
 Use `/tmp` or another temporary directory not currently being used.

 ---

+## `/root` (pronounced “slash-root”)

+* Home directory for the root user.
+* The root account associated with this directory should *only* be used for actions that require superuser privilege.

+---